A migrating coastal dune

-Råbjerg Mile is a massive migrating sand dune in northern Denmark near the town of Skagen on the Jutland Peninsula.
+Råbjerg Mile is a massive migrating dune in northern Denmark near the town of Skagen on the Jutland Peninsula.

 In fact, it’s the largest moving sand dune in Northern Europe!

-The area is extensive and climbing the many sandy hilltops will both raise your heartbeat and provide you with incredible views over the dunes and the west coast of Skagen.
+The area is extensive, and climbing the many sandy hilltops will both raise your heartbeat and provide you with incredible views over the dunes and the west coast of Skagen.

 We loved it.